 Every summer, my family and I spend two months celebrating each other and the open road in a recreational vehicle.
 Lately, we've had lots of company.
-The nation's two biggest RV rental agencies, Cruise America and El Monte RV (which offers AAA members a 10 percent discount), report that rentals are up 30 to 50 percent over a year ago.
+The nation's two biggest RV rental agencies, Cruise America and El Monte RV, report that rentals are up 30 to 50 percent over a year ago.
 The reason: RV travel is affordable and you don't have to go through security.
 Here are some tips to enhance the experience:

 Rent the right rig — Consider price (roughly $800-$2,000 weekly), how far you're traveling, and how many people will be sleeping in the RV.
 Cruise America (800-327-7799) rents Class C units, which are generally 20 to 30 feet long and offer abundant sleeping space by supplementing the usual options with quarters over the cab.
 They're the best choice for big families.
 Through El Monte RV (800-367-3687) you can also rent buslike Class A models, which are pricier and roomier (30 to 36 feet) than the Class C, but have fewer beds.
 They're a good option for small groups on long trips.
 The Class C may also include a slide-out function that expands the vehicle's width (and thus floor space) by up to three feet when parked—a huge difference.